Nazi human experimentation: Other experiments

-Electroshock experiments
+At various times between September 1939 and April 1945, many experiments were conducted at Sachsenhausen, Natzweiler, and other camps to investigate the most effective treatment of wounds caused by mustard gas.
+Test subjects were deliberately exposed to mustard gas and other vesicants (e.g. Lewisite), which inflicted severe chemical burns.
+The victims' wounds were then tested to find the most effective treatment for the mustard gas burns.
+From around November 1943 to around January 1944, experiments were conducted at Buchenwald to test the effect of various pharmaceutical preparations on phosphorus burns.
+These burns were inflicted on prisoners using phosphorus material extracted from incendiary bombs.
 Some female prisoners of Block 10 were also subject to electroshock therapy.
 These women were often sick and underwent this experimentation before being sent to the gas chambers and killed.

 Aftermath

 Other documented transcriptions from Heinrich Himmler include phrases such as "These researches… can be performed by us with particular efficiency because I personally assumed the responsibility for supplying asocial individuals and criminals who deserve only to die from concentration camps for these experiments."
 Many of the subjects died as a result of the experiments conducted by the Nazis, while many others were murdered after the tests were completed to study the effects post mortem.
 Those who survived were often left mutilated, with permanent disability, weakened bodies, and mental distress.
 On 19 August 1947, the doctors captured by Allied forces were put on trial in USA vs. Karl Brandt et al., commonly known as the Doctors' Trial.
 At the trial, several of the doctors argued in their defense that there was no international law regarding medical experimentation.
-Some doctors also claimed that they had been doing the world a favor.
-An SS doctor was quoted saying that "Jews were the festering appendix in the body of Europe."
-He then went on to argue he was doing the world a favor by eliminating them.

 The issue of informed consent had previously been controversial in German medicine in 1900, when Albert Neisser infected patients (mainly prostitutes) with syphilis without their consent.
 Despite Neisser's support from most of the academic community, public opinion, led by psychiatrist Albert Moll, was against Neisser.
 While Neisser went on to be fined by the Royal Disciplinary Court, Moll developed "a legally based, positivistic contract theory of the patient-doctor relationship" that was not adopted into German law.
 Eventually, the minister for religious, educational, and medical affairs issued a directive stating that medical interventions other than for diagnosis, healing, and immunization were excluded under all circumstances if "the human subject was a minor or not competent for other reasons", or if the subject had not given his or her "unambiguous consent" after a "proper explanation of the possible negative consequences" of the intervention, though this was not legally binding.